 - The City of Hamtramck

 If you are not a resident in one of the MHS contract cities/townships listed above, but an animal is found in one of these cities/townships, authorization must be obtained from the city/township to leave the animal with MHS.
-Please ask an MHS staff member for the contact information at the city/township.
+Please call 866-Mhumane to ask for the location of the appropriate city.